This post was originally published on 16/06/2011 and updated on 01/02/2020

-Stillness, peace and tranquility are things that we long for but often what we don't have time for.
+Stillness, peace and tranquillity are things that we long for but often what we don’t have time for.

 How often do you make your break a real break where you don’t do anything?
 How often do you truly do nothing?

-Baths.
-Fill up the tub with warm water, add some oils (read my earlier post on oils especially for anxiety and worry), light some candles, put on some music (or not) and put a do not disturb sign on the door!
+- Take a bath.
+Fill up the tub with warm water, add some oils light some candles, put on some music (or not) and put a do not disturb sign on the door!
 Lay back and let the warmth and aroma do the work.

-Do yoga, tai chi or some form of slow meditative activity that will help you to slow down and come into your body and ground.
+- Do yoga, tai chi, qigong or some form of slow meditative activity that will help you to slow down and come into your body and ground.

-Treat yourself to a massage and make self massage a part of your life.
+- Massage.
+Treat yourself to a massage and make self-massage a part of your life.

-Eat food that is grounding.
-This means warm and moist.
-Grains, legumes, root vegetables and dairy are all good.
+- Eat grounding food.
+This means warm, moist and heavy.
+Grains (if you can tolerate them) legumes, root vegetables.
 Stay away from cold, dry, light food.
 I

 Pay attention to what you are doing and when you find yourself rushing around make the effort to take a break.